rubenxyz/retired_assassin/README.md

 # 2 Percent [SCREENPLAY] :clapper: :movie_camera: :page_with_curl:

-This is the repository for the open source screenplay of a short film with the working title *Two Percent*.
+This is the repository for the open source screenplay of the short film *Two Percent*.

 ### Short tagline

-Two Percent is a a short scene that explore the relationship between eritrean migrant woman, haunted by her past, and the relationship with her teenage daughter when something unexpected happens. :gun:
+The film is a short scene that explore the relationship between eritrean migrant woman, haunted by her past, and the relationship with her teenage daughter when they get an unexpected guest:gun::boom::skull:.

 ### Read the script :page_facing_up: